Legacy AxCrypt 1.x

 On April 29, 2016, AxCrypt 2.x was released.
 This page is only about the previous version 1.x of AxCrypt.

-[Xecrets File Ez [Beta] and Xecrets File Command Line [Beta] is based on the 2.x code and is to a large degree functionally equivalent and also 100% compatible.]
+[Xecrets Ez and Xecrets Cli is based on the 2.x code and is to a large degree functionally equivalent and also 100% compatible.]

 Also starting with version 1.7, there are different setup packages for 32-bit and 64-bit environments, and the setup-files are named accordingly.
 The version number for a 32-bit release will be the same as the 64-bit release if they are built from the same set of sources.
 Starting with version 1.7, Windows 7 and 64-bit systems are fully supported.